-\begin{corollary} If we find a semidefinite matrix, $M \succeq 0$, satisfying \eqref{eq:LMI_contracting} we can guarantee contraction in all space except for $\nullsp(M)$.
+\begin{corollary} If we find a semidefinite matrix $M \succeq 0$ satisfying \eqref{eq:LMI_contracting} we can guarantee contraction in all space except for $\nullsp(M)$.
 See \cite{FB-CTDS} for discussion on the notion of semicontraction. \end{corollary}

-Lemma \ref{lem:length_diff_ineq} establishes that $L(t)$ decreases and the length remains bounded provided $\Delta(\xa)$ is bounded $\forall t, s$.
-We note that this result is analogous to the discussion on disturbed flows in \cite{LOHMILLER_1998}.
+Lemma \ref{lem:length_diff_ineq} establishes that $L(t)$ decreases and remains bounded provided $\Delta(\xa)$ is bounded $\forall t, s$.
+This result is analogous to the discussion on disturbed flows in \cite{LOHMILLER_1998}.

-\begin{remark} We note that Lemma \ref{lem:length_diff_ineq} is an extension of traditional contraction theory results.
-Namely, this framework shows the impact of partial observation via the matrix $M_C$, and provides an explicit approach on how one can compare the dynamics of different systems. \end{remark}
+\begin{remark} Lemma \ref{lem:length_diff_ineq} is an extension of traditional contraction theory results.
+This framework shows the impact of partial observation via $M_C$, and provides an explicit approach on how to compare the dynamics across systems. \end{remark}

-\begin{corollary} If the difference between the dynamics, $\Delta(\xa)$, satisfies $C\Delta(\xa) = 0$ the two systems' measurements contract to each other with rate $\mu$. \end{corollary} \begin{proof} Assume that $C\Delta(\xa) = 0$ then \eqref{eq:length_diff} becomes
+\begin{corollary} If the difference between the dynamics $\Delta(\xa)$ satisfies $C\Delta(\xa) = 0$ the two systems' measurements contract to each other with rate $\mu$. \end{corollary} \begin{proof} Assume that $C\Delta(\xa) = 0$ then \eqref{eq:length_diff} becomes

-applying Gr\"{o}nwall's inequality yields
+Applying Gr\"{o}nwall's inequality yields

 Hence the length contracts with rate $\mu$ as required. \end{proof}